 There is a Japanese word called Majime [真面目] which shows how the Japanese take the rules seriously and are careful in doing things, always without stressing out or planting a shack.
 In this article, we are going to talk a little about this word and the attitude involved in it.

-Majime is commonly written in hiragana and means serious, honest, stable and refers to people who do everything according to the rules, even against their own will, being careful, polite, strict, punctual and discreet.
+Majime is commonly written in hiragana and means serious, honest, stable and refers to people who do everything according to the rules, even against their will, being careful, polite, strict, punctual and discreet.

-INVOLVES TO HAVE COMPOSITION AND FOLLOW RULES
+IT INVOLVES COMPOSITION AND FOLLOWING RULES

 How is the word Majime used?

-These people end up being afraid to make decisions, start new things or create ideas.
+These people end up being afraid to make decisions, start new things, or create ideas.
 Even if they do, they end up suppressing these feelings and are stressed all the time.
 Some even become criminals, perverts or commit suicide.
 It is not right to hide feelings, they can overflow and leak.

 Brazilians are famous for inventing and coming up with ideas that solve problems or make things more practical and easier, but they also lack a bit of order, which results in numerous problems in Brazilian society.
 That's why everyone needs to know Majime, but they don't need to transform into robots.

 I hope this article has helped you to understand the concept of Majime a little bit.
 What do you think about this matter?
 Do you think it's harmful or good?
 We hope you will share this article with more people and leave your comments.

 This is a great and necessary thing in the world, but as always everything has its pros and cons, not to mention all things in excess are bad.Kevin Henrique